 (By the way, it’s smart to plan a restaurant or takeout night in your meal plan!
 Because you thought about it ahead of time, you can probably save money by using a coupon, taking advantage of a deal, or going during the early-bird special time.)

 We don’t use extreme coupon methods here because I’ve never been able to make it work on a consistent basis.
 However, I am not above using a coupon if it’s for an item I am going to buy anyway, especially with the ease of digital coupons.

 What I don’t try to do anymore is clip and match and stack and go for rebates and register rewards.
 It always got to be too much for me!
 Your mileage may vary; I know people save a lot of money that way and they love it.
 I usually get frustrated and spend more time than I have trying to figure it all out.

-If you shop frequently at one particular store, it’s probably going to be worth downloading that store’s app so you can use all of its features.
+If you shop frequently at one particular store, it’s probably going to be worth downloading the store’s app so you can use all of its features.
 I find this to be particularly true of the Dillons app, where I can make my shopping list, find coupons for items on my list, view the ad, and even let the app help me navigate around the store.

 Other apps you may consider include shopping apps that give you cash back for items you’ve already purchased.
 Most apps like this have you scan your receipt and choose applicable offers.
 When you’ve reached a certain dollar amount – say, $20 or $50 – the company will either mail you a check or you get a digital gift card of some kind.
 The particulars vary depending on which app you’re using.